New product launch: 10 steps to a successful release

 - Resource gaps in your team or budget

-- Skills or experience you lack
+- Skills or experience your team lacks

-- Operational limitations
+- Operational limitations that could slow your launch

 Opportunities: Market potential

-- Revenue and growth potential from launch
+- Revenue and growth potential from your launch

-- Market gaps you could fill
+- Market gaps your product could fill

 Threats: Potential risks